cgreencode/aura-admin/README.md

     - Create user with Email and Password
 1. For Cloud Functions
     - `npm install` for installing dependencies
-    - Go to functions folder and then in the terminal run this command
+    - Goto src/functions and then in the terminal run this command
         ```js
             firebase functions:config:set someservice.email="yourmail@gmail.com" someservice.password="yourpassword"
         ```